ianmcook/parquet-lot/README.md

 # parquet-lot
-Generate Parquet files with multiple versions of Apache Spark h/t (@sethrosen)[https://twitter.com/sethrosen/status/1354612746990604295] for the name
+Generate Parquet files for Spark/Arrow cross-version integration testing

+h/t (@sethrosen)[https://twitter.com/sethrosen/status/1354612746990604295] for the name

 ## How it works